-All clubs, after-school activities and residential holidays promote personal independence, communication and interaction skills.
-These activities help students to make and maintain friendships and interact with their peer group.
+All clubs, after-school activities and residential holidays promote personal development and strengthen our curriculum drivers of developing independence, keeping safe, health and wellbeing and communication with social interaction skills.
+These activities help pupils to make and maintain friendships and interact with their peer group.